meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 ## Lets Compare

+Alright, our components are in place and

-This is what the `CheckList.vue` file would look like if you followed the format specified in the official Vue documentation.
+This is what the `Checklist.vue` file would look like if you followed the format specified in the official Vue documentation.

 ```html